websterling/Python-QR-Code-Labels/README.md

 helvetica-10.pil and helvetica-10.png are required font related files, and sheet1.png is a sample sheet of labels.

-Offered without guarantee or warranty in case someone will find it useful.
+Although written as a proof of concept, the code is fully up to the intended task.
+It is offered without guarantee or warranty in case someone will find it useful.